Tornado outbreak of December 12–15, 2022

 A four-day tornado outbreak affected the Central and Southern United States in mid-December 2022.
-The outbreak produced strong tornadoes in Oklahoma, Texas, Louisiana, Mississippi, and Georgia, resulting in severe damage and three fatalities.
+The outbreak produced strong tornadoes in Oklahoma, Texas, Louisiana, Mississippi, Alabama, and Georgia, resulting in severe damage and three fatalities.
 On December 13, a high-end EF1 tornado was caught on video from multiple angles as it caused considerable damage in Grapevine, Texas, where five people were injured, and multiple EF2 tornadoes caused significant damage in other parts of Texas and Oklahoma that morning.
 Two large EF2 tornadoes occurred near DeBerry, Texas and Keachi, Louisiana to the southwest of Shreveport, Louisiana, with the second one causing severe damage and two fatalities.
 An EF3 tornado struck the northern fringes of Farmerville, causing major structural damage and 14 injuries.

 Multiple strong tornadoes occurred across parts of the Gulf Coast region on December 14, and another fatality was confirmed in St. Charles Parish, Louisiana as a result of an EF2 tornado that struck Killona.
 Another damaging EF2 tornado impacted the New Orleans metro, following a path similar to a high-end EF3 tornado from March 22, 2022.
-A total of 73 tornadoes were confirmed, making this the second largest outbreak on record for the month of December, with the first being recorded in December of 2021.
+A total of 77 tornadoes were confirmed, making this the fourth largest outbreak on record for the month of December, with the first and third being recorded in 2021, and the second being recorded in 2024.
+In addition, this tornado outbreak gave Oklahoma their most active December for tornadoes on record.